Jammicus/Miscellaneous/Book_Summaries/Automate The Boring Stuff With Python - Al Sweigart.md

 Example

 ```
+#This will decrement everytime by -1
 for i in range(5,-1,-1)
 	print(i)
 ```

-This will decrement everytime by -1
---
+---
 ### Importing Modules

 #### Import Keyword